-- 1.1 Ongo Homes is a registered provider of social housing regulated by the Regulator for Social Housing (RSH).
-Ongo Homes is responsible for the management and maintenance of all its social housing stock and holds full responsibility for the safety of residents in the homes it owns. - 1.2 This Framework details Ongo Homes' approach to resident engagement in building safety, focussing on high-risk residential buildings1, in response to the requirements of the Building Safety Act 2022 (The Act) which apply to such buildings following the tragic event of the Grenfell Tower fire. - 1.3 High-risk buildings identified within Ongo Homes stock: - High-rise residential buildings (Crosby House, Princess House, Sutton House, Trent View House) - Retirement schemes - Myos House - 1.4 This framework details what we will do to ensure residents who live in Ongo Homes' identified high-risk buildings are engaged and able to participate in building safety decisions.
+- 1.1 Ongo Homes is a registered provider of social housing and is regulated by the Regulator for Social Housing (RSH).
+Ongo Homes is responsible for the management and maintenance of all its social housing stock and holds responsibility for the safety of residents (this includes tenants, leaseholders and licensees) and visitors in the buildings it owns. - 1.2 This Framework details Ongo Homes' approach to resident engagement in building safety, focussing initially on legally defined high-risk residential buildings1 (Phase 1), in response to the requirements of the Building Safety Act 2022 (The Act) which apply to such buildings following the tragic event of the Grenfell Tower fire. - 1.3 The high-risk buildings, as per the legal definition, identified within Ongo Homes stock are: (Phase 1) - High-rise residential buildings (Crosby House, Princess House, Sutton House, Trent View House) - 1.4 This framework details what we will do to ensure residents who live in Ongo Homes' buildings are engaged and able to participate in building safety decisions.
 It details what we will do to engage and communicate with residents about building safety for new and existing buildings and any decisions required to be made under The Act by Ongo Homes in relation to the high-risk buildings. - 1.5 This framework sets out our approach to meaningful engagement with residents on the safety of their homes.